 3. Have a cold shower 🚿

 If you weren’t already woken up by your alarm, then a cold shower will certainly do the trick.
-While the thought of climbing out of bed and hopping into an ice box is the last thing many of us would do, keep in mind that on top of jumpstarting your mind and body, this technique is also believed to help alleviate stress, simulate weight loss, and be good for muscle soreness.
+While the thought of climbing out of bed and hopping into an ice box is the last thing many of us would do, keep in mind that on top of jumpstarting your mind and body, this technique is also believed to help alleviate stress, stimulate weight loss, and be good for muscle soreness.

 4. Eat breakfast 🍳

 Whether it’s due to a lack of time or lack of appetite, going without the most important meal of the day is a common practice for many of us.
 But if you’re looking to amp up your productivity levels for the rest of the day, eating breakfast can be a simple solution to improved performance.

-Forgo the donut or croissant and instead opt for something rich in protein to keep you full, such as eggs or oatmeal.
+Forgo the doughnut or croissant and instead opt for something rich in protein to keep you full, such as eggs or oatmeal.
 If time is your biggest hurdle, then prepare it the night before.

 5. Skip the train commute 🚲

-Experts assert that moving your body in the early hours of the day can have many health benefits, but that doesn’t mean you have to haul yourself into the gym every morning.
+Experts assert that moving your body in the early hours of the day can have many health benefits, but that doesn’t mean you have to haul yourself to the gym every morning.
 If feasible, instead of catching the train or bus to work, try walking or cycling.
-Being active is a great way to boost your energy, plus you also save on transport costs, which is a always bonus.
+Being active is a great way to boost your energy, plus you also save on transport costs, which is always a bonus.

 How to Have a Productive Morning: 3 Things to Keep in Mind